 In the float pod, silence and stillness have always gone hand in hand.
 Floating is scientifically known as restricted environmental stimulation therapy, or sensory deprivation.
 By removing external stimulation, we get to focus inwards, and our mind enters a deeply restful state and helps our body to recover quickly.
 However, we recognise that there is value in tapping into the power of music to access a different kind of meditative state, and to practice deep listening.

-For newbies, music can be an anchor for the monkey mind, and for regular floaters, a gateway to deeper presence.
+For newbies, music can be an anchor for the wandering mind, and for regular floaters, a gateway to deeper presence.

 We had a short chat with Kin Leonn to uncover his creative process and intention behind the two tracks that he created for us.